2017 Louisville Cardinals baseball team

-The 2017 Louisville Cardinals baseball team represents the University of Louisville during the 2017 NCAA Division I baseball season.
-The Cardinals play their home games at Jim Patterson Stadium as a member of the Atlantic Coast Conference.
-They are led by head coach Dan McDonnell, in his eleventh year at Louisville.
+The 2017 Louisville Cardinals baseball team represented the University of Louisville during the 2017 NCAA Division I baseball season.
+The Cardinals played their home games at Jim Patterson Stadium as a member of the Atlantic Coast Conference.
+They were led by head coach Dan McDonnell, in his eleventh year at Louisville.

 Following the conclusion of the regular season, the Cardinals were selected to host their fifth consecutive NCAA Regional.
 The Cardinals would win both the Louisville Regional and Louisville Super Regional and receive an invitation to the 2017 College World Series before eventually losing to TCU by a score of 3–4.
 Five players from the team, including Brendan McKay, were selected in the 2017 MLB Draft.

 Previous season

 In 2016, the Cardinals finished as champions of the Atlantic Coast Conference with a record of 46–10, 22–8 in conference play, in their second season in the conference.
 They qualified for the 2016 Atlantic Coast Conference baseball tournament, where they played in Division B of inter-conference tournament play.
 The Cardinals would finish 1–2 in the tournament, not advancing to the conference tournament finals.

 With the Cardinals finishing the season as regular season champs of the Atlantic Division of the ACC, they would qualify for the 2016 NCAA Division I baseball tournament, and were selected as hosts of the Louisville regional and Louisville Super Regional, if they advanced to that round.
 The Cardinals would wins three straight matches in the Louisville Regional and would advance to the Super Regional (of which they were hosts) by defeating Western Michigan 6–1, Ohio State 15–3, and Wright State 3–1.
 In the Super Regional, Louisville hosted UC Santa Barbara in a best-of-three matchup.
 Louisville would lose the first two games to UC Santa Barbara, ending their playoff run.